-Recitations: Once a week you will meet with your TA in a classroom (without computers) to go over problems related to the material covered the previous week.
+Recitations: Twice a week you will meet with your TA to go over problems related to the material covered the previous week.

-Homework: You will be provided a list of practice problems from the textbook.
-You are expected to solve these problems, although they will not be collected and graded.
-Exam and quiz problems will often be modeled on these problems.
+Homework: All graded homework will be done online, using the LON CAPA system.
+In addition, you will be provided with a list of practice problems to do, even though they will not be handed in and graded.
+Quiz and exam problems will sometimes be modeled on these practice problems.